IBM-Blockchain/HSM/Z-HSM/README.md

 ### INTERNAL IP address and port

-Now run the following command to get the CLUSTER-IP address and the internal and external port of the service.
+Now run the following command to get the CLUSTER-IP address and the internal and external port of the service, replacing **`<NAMESPACE>`** with name of your Kubernetes namespace.

 ```sh
 kubectl get service pkcs11-proxy -n <NAMESPACE>
 ```
-Replacing:
-- `<NAMESPACE>` with name of your Kubernetes namespace.

 For example:
 ```sh